bruvellu/cephalic-furrow/3-text/furrow.md

 ## Supplementary Note 3

 ### Genetic interactions at the head--trunk boundary

+early slp activity represses eve at the anterior end

 *btd* is de-repressed between the acron and head--trunk boundary ({@fig:genetic-patterning}c--d)